 Health Research Board Clinical Research Coordination Ireland (HRB CRCI) is an independent integrated national clinical research network, providing centralised support in the conduct of multicentre clinical trials (both commercial and academic) across Ireland.
-It is funded by extramural grants from the Health Research Board (HRB) and Enterprise Ireland (EI), supported by the five largest Irish Universities and is hosted by Clinical Research Development Ireland (CRDI).
+It is funded by extramural grants from the Health Research Board (HRB) and Enterprise Ireland (EI), supported by the six largest Irish Universities and is hosted by Clinical Research Development Ireland (CRDI).

 In 2014, the Directors of five University Clinical Research Facilities/Centres (CRF/Cs) responded to a HRB and EI invitation to submit a proposal for the development of a network to support the conduct of multicentre clinical trials across the island of Ireland.
 The application was successful, and led to the establishment of HRB CRCI as a collaborative partnership of the five university based CRF/Cs and their associated hospitals.
 HRB CRCI subsequently became operational as an organisation in May 2015.

 “That Ireland is internationally recognised for conducting innovative high quality clinical research for the benefit of people’s health and the economy.”

 The HRB CRCI central office provides overarching support and expertise, through a range of services and activities to academia and industry.
 CRDI provides corporate support services to the central office.
 The partner CRF/Cs provide the infrastructure, physical space and facilities, experienced research and specialist support staff and the necessary quality and oversight programs that are critical for the successful conduct of world-class patient-focused research.
 HRB CRCI and the CRF/Cs facilitate research but are not in a position to independently fund research.
 Our eight partner CRF/Cs have over forty years of combined research experience and include:

 - HRB CRF Cork at University College Cork and Mercy University Hospital

 - HRB CRF Galway at University Hospital Galway